50 Things About Betrayal Trauma | BTR.ORG

 Protective Action

 When victims display behaviors that are not consistent with their character as a result of the abuse, they may be taking protective action.
-This term is used instead of “reactive” or “mutual” abuse.
+BTR uses this term instead of “reactive” or “mutual” abuse.
+We also call this Resistance to Abuse.

 Post-Separation Abuse